Farmington Hills Sex Crime Lawyer | Novi CSC Attorney

 Michigan sex crime attorneys for Oakland County, Wayne County, Macomb County and Livingston County.
 Under Michigan law, the potential punishments for sex crimes can be truly devastating: long-term imprisonment, registration under the Michigan Sex Offender Registration Act and the stigma of being convicted of a sex crime.
 These type of charges require experienced legal representation, preferably from the beginning of the investigation.
 The attorneys at Jeffrey Buehner, PLLC are experienced criminal lawyers who have successfully defended clients charged with sex crimes throughout Metro Detroit and across the state of Michigan.

-Michigan Criminal Sexual Conduct Defense Attorney
+Michigan Criminal Sexual Conduct Defense Lawyer

 If the police contact you to discuss any type of alleged sexual contact between you and another person, you need a criminal defense attorney representing you immediately.
 You have a Fifth Amendment right to remain silent and the police know that, so they are likely to approach you in the manner most likely to induce cooperation and to prevent you from invoking the Fifth.
 Expect something like: ‘You’re not under arrest.
 You’re free to go – we just want to get your version of events’ or ‘We want to get your side, so that we can close this file.’
 Understand that no matter how understanding and open-minded the police may appear to you, you need to consult an attorney before saying anything at all to the police.